 6. Harsh Light

 Light can be harsh when the natural light source, Sun is above the subject.
-This light is not good for shooting landscapes as it brings lots of heat haze in the picture, thereby reducing the image quality.
+This light is not good for shooting landscapes as it brings lots of heat haze to the picture, thereby reducing the image quality.

 7. Dramatic Light

 How can natural light be dramatic?
 Yes, it can become dramatic.
 It happens due to bad weather conditions.
 When there is a storm or thunder, there will be a total change in the atmosphere.
-It is this change which creates the dramatic light.
+It is this change that creates the dramatic light.